Is BV a sign of cheating? All about bacterial vaginosis

 Go ahead and exhale: A case of BV does not mean your partner is cheating!
 Or perhaps you’re reading this because your partner, who has a vagina, just got BV.
 That doesn’t mean they’re cheating, either.

-Having a new partner or having many sexual partners may increase one’s risk for bacterial vaginosis.
+Having a new partner or a number of sex partners may increase one’s risk for bacterial vaginosis.
 However, there are a number of other non-sex-related factors that can cause it, too.

 If you’re worried that you might have a legit STD/STI, there’s no harm in getting tested.
 As mentioned previously, BV symptoms can look and feel similar to common STD symptoms.